centau/vide/docs/api/reactivity-utility.md

     end)

     print(sum()) -- 0
-    b(1)
-    print(sum()) -- 0
+    b(1) -- untracked so reactive scope created by derive() does not rerun print(sum()) -- 0
-    a(1)
-    print(sum()) -- 2
+    a(1) -- reactive scope created by derive() reruns print(sum()) -- 2
     ```

 ## read()

 Utility used to read a value that is either a primitive or a source.
-Sources
-read can still be tracked inside a reactive scope.

 - **Type**